 Is there a Fulbright in your future?

-Students who would like to pursue a year of post-graduate study overseas, or teach English as a second language in another country, may find opportunities in the US Student Fulbright Program.
+If you want to pursue a year of post-graduate study overseas or teach English as a second language in another country, you may find opportunities in the US Student Fulbright Program.

 The Fulbright program's mission is to "foster mutual understanding among nations through educational and cultural exchanges."
 It began as an alternative to armed conflict, and it continues to provide America's future leaders with the skills they need for the developing global environment.
-Most former grantees say that their experience enriched and changed their lives.
+Most former grantees say that their experience enriched and changed their lives, including SAU grads.

 You can apply for a one-year graduate study grant in one of over 140 countries for: